kazewong/personal-website/src/routes/blog/posts/trying_grain.md

 ---
-title: "Trying Grain, a data loader for Jax"
+title: 'Trying Grain, a data loader for Jax'
-date: "2024-12-18"
+date: '2024-12-18'
-tags: ["Jax", "python", "snippet", "tutorial", "grain"]
+tags: ['Jax', 'python', 'snippet', 'tutorial', 'grain']
-shortDescription: "Data loader for Jax"
+shortDescription: 'Data loader for Jax'
 ---

 Even though I use `jax` for training my neural networks, I have been using `pytorch` for loading my data, as it was recommended on the `jax` documentation.
 Recently, I learned about `grain`, a data loader built for data loading for `jax`.
 Despite it is still at its early day, I decided to give it a try.